Bennebroek

 Bennebroek ([ˈbɛnəbruk]) is a village and former municipality in the northwest Netherlands, now part of Bloemendaal, North Holland.
-Before its merger, it was the smallest municipality in the Netherlands, covering an area of only 1.75 km².
+Before its merger in 2009, it was the smallest municipality in the Netherlands, covering an area of only 1.75 km².

 History

 Bennebroek was probably formed in the 13th century and its development was closely linked to the peat harvesting industry.

 On 28 May 1653, Bennebroek split off from the Heemstede fiefdom and Adriaen Pauw, son of Adriaan Pauw, became its first feudal lord.
 Its population was dependent on animal husbandry and transportation.
-Later on bulb flower cultivation became an important business here.
-Yet since the second half of the 20th century, Bennebroek functions primarily as a commuter community for the surrounding cities.
+Later bulb flower cultivation became an important business.
+Since the second half of the 20th century, Bennebroek has primarily been a commuter community for the surrounding cities.

-On 29 March 2007, the municipal councils of Bennebroek and Bloemendaal agreed to merge into one municipality, which became reality on 1 January 2009.
+On 29 March 2007, the municipal councils of Bennebroek and Bloemendaal agreed to merge into one municipality, which took place on 1 January 2009.

 Local government

-The last municipal council of Bennebroek before its merger consisted of 11 seats, which were divided as follows:
+The last municipal council of Bennebroek before its merger consisted of 11 seats, which at the 2006 elections were divided as follows: